If you or someone you know needs emergency attention, please dial 911.

 The Numbers

-Over one-third of Americans — more than 80 million people — experience IPV in their lifetimes, which includes contact sexual violence, physical violence, and/or stalking.
-Another 110 million experience verbal or emotional abuse by an intimate partner.1 Firearms play a significant role in IPV in the United States.
-When an abuser has access to a gun, the victim’s risk of homicide increases five-fold.2 Approximately 50% of reported intimate partner homicides are by firearm.4 Though females who are victimized by male partners may acquire firearms for protection against their partners, this ownership is not protective;2 research suggests females who purchase handguns stay at higher risk of firearm homicide for years following the purchase.
-One possible explanation for this increased risk is that these purchases increase abusers’ access to firearms.7
+Firearms play a significant role in IPV in the United States.
+When an abuser has direct access to a gun, the victim’s risk of homicide increases by 11-fold.3 Approximately 50% of reported intimate partner homicides are by firearm.4 Though females who are victimized by male partners may acquire firearms for protection against their partners,7 this ownership is not protective.2,8 Research suggests females who purchase handguns are at higher risk of firearm homicide for years following the purchase.
+One possible explanation for this increased risk is that these purchases increase abusers’ access to firearms.8,9

 Guns are not only used as lethal weapons in intimate partner violence.
 They are also commonly used to coerce, threaten, and terrorize victims, resulting in lasting psychological damage.
-Research shows that about 4.5 million American women have had an intimate partner threaten them with a gun, and nearly 1 million American women alive today have been shot or shot at by an intimate partner.8 Those who have been threatened with a gun are also at higher risk of later being shot.
+Research shows that about 4.5 million American women have had an intimate partner threaten them with a gun, and nearly 1 million American women alive today have been shot or shot at by an intimate partner.10 Those who have been threatened with a gun are also at higher risk of later being shot.

 Who’s at Risk

-Other risk factors for IPV victimization include past violent victimization, relationship strain, and substance misuse.12 Being threatened with a gun and/or threatened with death by a partner is a predictor of intimate partner homicide.2
+Other risk factors for IPV victimization include past violent victimization, relationship strain, and substance misuse.17 Being threatened with a gun and/or threatened with death by a partner is a predictor of intimate partner homicide.2

 What You Can Do

-Domestic violence restraining orders (DVROs) in California are available to those at risk of IPV to protect against further abuse by initiating a firearm removal from an abuser and creating no-contact and stay-away provisions.14 Clinicians should consider, however, that some patients may not feel that restraining orders are the safest option: leaving an abusive relationship can inflame the situation, order durations are finite, and victims may face retaliation if their abusers discover plans to leave or to file a restraining order.
+DVROs are available to those at risk of IPV to protect against further abuse by initiating a firearm removal from an abuser and creating no-contact and stay-away provisions.21 Clinicians should consider, however, that some patients may not feel that restraining orders are the safest option: leaving an abusive relationship can inflame the situation, order durations are finite, and victims may face retaliation if their abusers discover plans to leave or to file a restraining order.
 Additionally, not all patients will trust that the courts or law enforcement will be protective.
 Some may prefer to find support through community-based service providers.
-Therefore, physicians are well-advised to rely on trained experts in IPV advocacy, particularly when designing exit plans or intervention strategies, and refer patients to programs such as the National Domestic Violence Hotline rather than give their own advice regarding legal courses of action.13

 Lisa Geller from the Educational Fund to Stop Gun Violence contributed to this content.

-Page last updated October 2020.
+Page last updated August 2025.

 2. Campbell, J. C., Webster, D., Koziol-McLain, J., et al. (2003).
 Risk factors for femicide in abusive relationships: results from a multisite case control study.
 American Journal of Public Health.